andrese52/epp_workshop_web/content/morning/basic_unix.md

 >INSERT FILE SYSTEM FIGURE

 Your prompt (aka, where we currently are) is in `/home`.
 Now, try to answer these questions quickly without coding:
      - What's the command to change directory to `aa_sequences/`?
      - What's the command to change directory to `cowboy_scripts/`?
      - What's the command to change directory to `annotation/`?

 Now, your prompt is in `/annotation`.
 Try to answer these questions quickly without coding:
      - What do you see inside this directory?
      - What's the command to change directory to `workshop_mar17/`?

 Use these `cd` shortcuts:
-1. `./` (dot) represents the current directory
+`./` (dot) represents the current directory.
-2. `../` (two dots, no spaces) represents the parent directory
+`../` (two dots, no spaces) represents the parent directory.

 Going back to where we were... `/home`